all-things-networking/count-buffy/Readme.md

 For instance, assume that we have a rate limiter that limits the output traffic rate to 1 packet per two timesteps.
+Assume that we analyze the rate limiter for 10 time step.
-Our goal is to verify that even if we feed consistent traffic of 1 packet every timestep into the rate limiter, we see at most one packet every two timesteps in the output.
+Our goal is to verify that with any traffic that sends at least 5 packets (within the 10 timesteps) into the rate limiter, we see at most 5 packets in the output traffic, i.e., at most one packet every two timesteps.

 Without verification, we need to manually construct some input traffic with these specification, feed them into the rate-limiter, and then check if the output is rate-limited.